ejw-data/proj-key-inventory/tests/unit.md

 *  Add same multi-room request again
 *  Add new request for a single room that already exists in a multi-room request
-*  Add in one basket the same combination of keys twice
+*  Add in one basket the same combination of keys twice **Need to revisit**
+*  Code 3 + B2400201 resulted in incorrectly deleting Code 3 and correctly add code request
 *  Add Rooms where none have their own individual code but one pair makes a code ie, B24010201, B24020101, B24020101
     * Expected Outcome:  The key waiting for pickup be deleted and two of the spaces being assigned one code and the other waiting for for code assignment
     * Actual Outcome:  No errors but all three rooms are listed as not having codes